-- An extension to Ethereum to provide anonymous and confidential (or private) payments. - Thus it works in the account-based model. - Private payments rely on two building blocks. - ElGamal encryption. - Account balances are encrypted. - ElGamal is additively homomorphic, hence, adding/deducting currency to/from an account can be done by operating on the ciphertexts (the miners can do that). - \circ Σ -Bullets. - An optimization of Bulletproofs, an efficient ZKP, to make them more interoperable with Sigma protocols (3 move proof protocols). - Used to prove currency spending transactions.
+- An extension to Ethereum to provide anonymous and confidential (or private) payments. - Thus it works in the account-based model. - Private payments rely on two building blocks. - ElGamal encryption. - Account balances are encrypted. - ElGamal is additively homomorphic, hence, adding/deducting currency to/from an account can be done by operating on the ciphertexts (the miners can do that). - \circ Σ -Bullets. - An optimization of Bulletproofs, an efficient ZKP, to make them more interoperable with Sigma protocols (3 move proof protocols), and thus can be made non-interactive in the random oracle model. - Used to prove currency spending transactions.